-The prosecution then went on to detail a motive saying that whilst they had appeared happily married there were quarrels regarding his attention to other ladies.
-It was noted that the husband had offices at Frederick Street in Llanelly consisting of 3 rooms and in the middle of 1919 he had no clerk there and was alone and that his new wife would see him there regularly and it was noted that as far back as December 1918 he had paid £15 for a dressing bag for her which he had bought at Llanelly.
-It was heard that there was abundant proof that they were on intimate terms whilst Mabel Greenwood was alive.
+The prosecution then went on to detail a motive, saying that whilst Mabel Greenwood and her husband had appeared happily married, there were quarrels regarding his attention to other ladies and that her husband was already seeing the woman that he later married and that he had poisoned Mabel Greenwood so that he could marry her.
+It was noted that the husband had offices at Frederick Street in Llanelly consisting of three rooms and in the middle of 1919 he had no clerk there and was alone there and that he was seeing the other woman there regularly.
+It was also noted that as far back as December 1918 he had paid £15 for a dressing bag for the other woman which he had bought in Llanelly.
+It was also heard that there was abundant proof that Mabel Greenwood's husband and the other woman were already on intimate terms whilst Mabel Greenwood was alive.

-The court heard that on 4 July 1919, 19 days after his wife died, the husband bought the new wife a diamond ring costing £55.
+The court heard that on 4 July 1919, 19 days after Mabel Greenwood died, the husband bought his new wife a diamond ring costing £55.

-It was also heard that on 16 June the caretaker of the office at Llanelly noticed a letter there that she knew was in the new wife's handwriting and said that it was in the grate but she could still see the words 'it will be nice when I am your wife'.
+It was also heard that on 16 June the caretaker of the office at Llanelly noticed a letter there that she knew was in the new wife's handwriting, saying that it was burnt in the grate but that she could still see the words, 'it will be nice when I am your wife' written in it.
 It was heard that the letter was received on the Monday morning and noted that Mabel Greenwood had died that Monday morning at 3.30am and so concluded that the letter had been written and sent before Mabel Greenwood had died.

-The prosecution also relied on the fact that the husband had bought weed killer in Edinburgh 7 weeks before Mabel Greenwood's death.
+The prosecution also relied on the fact that the husband had bought weed killer in Edinburgh seven weeks before Mabel Greenwood's death.

 see Aberdeen Journal - Wednesday 10 November 1920